nevalang/website/content/docs/spec/source-code/index.md

 ## Port Address

-Port Address consist of name of the node, name of the port and optional index of the slot.
-Slot index must be present only if port address refers to array-port.
+A port address consists of the name of the node, the name of the referenced port, and an optional index of the slot.
+A slot index must be present only if the port address refers to an array-port.

 ## Constant Reference Sender

-In normal connection not just port address but also reference to constant entity (that must be available in the scope) could be a sender.
-This works exactly like if there's _emitter_ sender with _bound_ constant.
+In a normal connection, not just the port address but also a reference to a constant entity (that must be available in the scope) could be a sender.
+This works exactly like an _emitter_ sender with a _bound_ constant.

 ## Primitive Message Literal Sender

-This works almost like constant reference sender except instead of referencing some constant we simply use message literal.
-Only primitive data-types are supported: booleans, numbers, strings and enum members.
+This works almost like a constant reference sender, except instead of referencing some constant it references a message literal.
+Only primitive data-types are supported: booleans, numbers, strings and enumerator members.

 ## Array-Bypass Connection

-Connection that connects all slots of some sender with all slots of some receiver.
+A connection that connects all slots of some sender with all slots of some receiver.
 Sender and receiver must both be array-ports.
-Component is only allowed to bypass it's own inports.
-Such connection always consist of two port addresses without slot indexes.
+A component is only allowed to bypass it's own inports.
+Such a connection always consists of two port addresses without slot indexes.

 ## Bound Constant

-Constant that is referenced inside `bind` compiler directive
+A constant that is referenced by a `bind` compiler directive.

 ## Compiler Directive

-Special instructions for compiler.
+Special instructions for the compiler.
 Directives that must be supported by the compiler are `#extern`, `#autoports` and `#bind`.

 ## Runtime Function Overloading

-Native components pass several arguments to `#extern` directive to utilize overloading.
-In this case arguments are pairs separated by whitespace, they have form `#extern(t1 f1, t2 f2, ... tN fN)` where `t` is a type and `f` is the name of a _runtime function_.
+Native components pass several arguments to the `#extern` directive to utilize overloading.
+These arguments are pairs separated by whitespace, they have the form `#extern(t1 f1, t2 f2, ... tN fN)` where `t` is a type and `f` is the name of a _runtime function_.

-Component that uses overloading must have exactly one type parameter (it's name doesn't matter) of type `union`.
-Types that are referenced inside directive must be members of that union.
+A component that uses overloading must have exactly one type parameter (it's name doesn't matter) of type `union`.
+Types that are referenced inside the directive must be members of that union.